qemus/qemu-arm/readme.md

   Replace the example path `/home/user/example.iso` with the filename of the desired ISO file, the value of `BOOT` will be ignored in this case.

+* ### How do I boot a x86 image?

+  You can use [qemu-docker](https://github.com/qemus/qemu-docker/) to run x86 and x64 images on ARM.

 * ### How do I boot without SCSI drivers?

-  By default, the machine makes use of `virtio-scsi` disks for performance reasons, and even though most Linux kernels include the necessary driver for this device, for some other operating systems that may not always be the case.
+  By default, the machine makes use of `virtio-scsi` drives for performance reasons, and even though most Linux kernels bundle the necessary driver for this device, that may not always be the case for some other operating systems.

-  If your ISO fails to boot because of this, you can modify your compose file to use `virtio-blk` instead:
+  If your machine fails to detect the hard drive, you can modify your compose file to use `virtio-blk` instead:

   ```yaml
   environment:
     DISK_TYPE: "blk"
   ```

-* ### How do I boot a x86 image?

-  You can use [qemu-docker](https://github.com/qemus/qemu-docker/) to run x86 and x64 images on ARM.

 * ### How do I verify if my system supports KVM?